roblaing/webgames/README.md

 to do, leaving aside <em>How?</em> for the second half.
 (Both these questions should be preceeded by <em>Why?</em>, for which the answer here is creating HTML5 games is fun and educational).

+Among the things I like about HTDP is the vocabulary it provides to generally describe important programming concepts, thereby distilling down all the jargon different programming languages use which are essentially synonymous.

+My favourite taxonomy of programming languages is this
+<a href="https://www.famicol.in/language_checklist.html">joke checklist</a> which despite its long list of
+buzzwords, leaves many out.

 <h2>1.
 From Problem Analysis to Data Definitions</h2>

 This stage is about thinking in what mathematicians call sets and programmers call types or classes.